DavidVentura/blog/blog/raw/golden_images_docker_and_pivot/POST.md

 ## Initrd does not support XFS

-Similar to previous step, xfs is unsupported so we tweak the dracut call with an extra driver (`xfs`) and `--filesystems xfs`
+Similar to previous step, xfs is unsupported so we have to tweak the dracut call with an extra driver (`xfs`) and `--filesystems xfs`

 ## Older CentOS can't mount newer XFS versions (as built on the host machine)